5.5 Employment Opportunities Related to Law

 - How Much Writing Do You Have to Do in Law School?, Word Counter Blog

-For a “glimpse” into the various aspects of Student Life at a major law school, see University of Washington’s Law Student Life, where you will find information about UW Law School Student Resources and the following specific topics: Diversity, LGBTQIA Resources, Student Ambassadors, Student Organizations, UW Law & the Military, and Wellness.
+For a glimpse into the various aspects of student life at a major law school, see the University of Washington’s Law Student Life, where you will find information about UW Law School student resources and the following specific topics: diversity, LGBTQIA resources, student ambassadors, student organizations, UW Law and the military, and Wellness.

-Here are some links to articles that explain what an LLLT does, the education and practical requirements necessary to become an LLLT, and the licensing and reporting requirements of the position.
+Here are links to articles that explain what an LLLT does, the educational and practical requirements necessary to become an LLLT, and the licensing and reporting requirements of the position.

 - The L in Triple LTs: The Limited Nature of Licenses for Legal Technicians, Oklahoma Bar Association